Mayavan/protobot/README.md

-# Protobot URDF
+# Protobot

-Unified Robot Description Format of protobot, the 3D printed ROS enabled desktop robot.
+Package to use Protobot, the 3D printed 5-DOF robot.

 ![Rviz](rviz.png)